 And now you are ready to promote your App.
 Don’t forget to promote it on all the Social media outlets available – it’s a great way to get your message out there.
 Your App may require a few updates and once you have followers on your list, this may be a good (and inexpensive) way to let them know the next version is available.

-We hope you found this guide to developing your App and launching your App business helpful.
+We hope you found this guide on how to develop an App and launch your App business helpful.